socek/momake/README.md

 ```
 $ poetry install
-$ poetry run logan
+$ poetry run momake
 ```

-All tasks needs to be in `logantasks.py` or `logantasks` module.
+All tasks needs to be in `momaketasks.py` or `momaketasks` module.

 Example:

 ```
-from logan.dependency import FileDependency
+from momake.dependency import FileDependency
-from logan.task import Task
+from momake.task import Task

 class Readme(Task):